Speech of Pierre-François Veil on the occasion of the Hazkarah, commemoration dedicated to the unburied victims of the Shoah. Commemoration

 In case of danger, should we fear that there will be no refuge anywhere?

-nor in space, because we now feel that Israel is perhaps no longer the answer to our worries, but on the contrary one more worry, which we carry with a kind of worried and disarmed tenderness.
+nor in space, because we now feel that Israel is perhaps no longer the answer to our concerns, but on the contrary one more worry, which we carry with a kind of worried and disarmed tenderness.

 But this year also brings us back to a temporality that haunts me.